e-andrew/SelfAssessment/Skills/Programming.md

   - hash table 🖐️ used
   - linked list 🖐️ used
   - doubly list 🖐️ used
-  - unrolled list
+  - unrolled list 👂 heard
-  - circular list
+  - circular list 👂 heard
   - queue 🖐️ used
   - stack 🖐️ used
-  - deque
+  - deque 👂 heard
   - tree 🖐️ used
   - graph 🖐️ used
   - iterator 🖐️ used